 |Sequel to:||52.
 Wreck-It Ralph (2012)|

-Tudyk who voices Knowsmore had previously played King Candy in Wreck-It Ralph.
-In the UK popular YouTube star Dan TDM played the eBoy.
-Many of the previous Disney princesses returned to play their characters except for the first three princesses.
-Snow White was voiced by scriptwriter Pamela Ribon while Jennifer Hale who played Cinderella had previously played the character in various Disney sequels.
+Many of the original Disney princesses returned to play their characters, except for the actresses who had originally voiced Disney's first three princesses, two of whom (original Snow White Adriana Caselotti and Cinderella Jacqueline 'Ilene' Woods) had since passed away with Mary Costa who originally played Aurora having retired.
+Snow White was now voiced by scriptwriter Pamela Ribon while Jennifer Hale and Kate Higgins who played Cinderella and Aurora respectively had previously played the characters in various Disney productions.
 The princesses wear t-shirts with labels that reflect their films and personalities.
 Other cameos include Tim Allen as Buzz Lightyear, Anthony Daniels as C-3PO, Vin Diesel as Groot, Brad Garrett as Eeyore and Corey Burton plays Grumpy for the first time in an official Disney Classic, having voiced him in other spin-offs.
+Tudyk who voices Knowsmore had previously played King Candy in Wreck-It Ralph.
+In the UK popular YouTube star Dan TDM played minor character the eBoy.

 58. Frozen II (2019)